 If you want to try out a specific diet, science says, follow the low-glycemic index diet.
 For instance, most high-fibre foods such as vegetables, legumes, fruits and whole grains rank low on the glycemic index and thus should be on your plate.

 So, for example, replacing sugary sodas and juices with artificially sweetened options or water.
 Similarly, switching from sugar-sweetened yoghurts and quarks to unsweetened options and then using real fruits and berries to sweeten them.
 If you want to try out a specific diet, science says, follow the low-glycemic index diet.
 Glycemic index is a way to rank carbohydrates in foods based on how much a food item increases blood glucose after a meal.
 For instance, most high-fibre foods such as vegetables, legumes, fruits and whole grains rank low on the glycemic index and thus should be on your plate.

 Studies show just 20 minutes of daily exercise can help maintain normal blood sugar levels.

-Along with blood sugar, My Nightingale blood analysis gives you over 20 different health results from a single blood sample.
+My Nightingale blood analysis gives you over 20 different health results from a single blood sample, along with blood sugar.
 It includes a health index that gives an overview of your health, 6 health indicator –– heart age, diabetes resistance, fatty acid balance, inflammation, cholesterol balance and blood sugar –– that provide one-score summaries of different aspects of your wellbeing and numerous other biomarkers (such as GlycA, omegas, glucose and BCAAs) that give an in-depth insight into your metabolic health.